 Solving decentralized discovery

 The decentralization hype machine is largely ignorant to this idea.
-A staggering number of bloggers and Twitter celebrities who opine about DAOs erroneously reduce the marketplace problem to one that can be solved by smart contracts alone — imagining that Uber's only role as middleman is making sure that both passenger and driver agree on the fare, and grossly ignoring the question of how the two parties get introduced in the first place.
+A staggering number of Twitter celebs who opine about DAOs and "dAPPs" (lol) have described the marketplace problem as one that can be solved by smart contracts alone — imagining that Uber's only role as middleman is making sure that both passenger and driver agree on the fare, and grossly ignoring the question of how the two parties get introduced in the first place.

 Fixating solely on where the data lives reflects a midwit's understanding of how power works.
 If you decentralize the data but you don't decentralize discovery, then for every application in which discovery provides a primary value, some startup will swoop in and re-centralize the whole stack over a service that provides the best discovery function.

 And most of the apps you care about are based on discovery.
 Youtube recommends videos to find an audience for creators.
 Twitter can tell you who's interesting and worth following.
 Yelp, DoorDash, and Tinder all provide a common value: they introduce you to things you're likely to be interested in (restaurants, people to go on dates with) that you didn't know existed in the first place.
 These companies acquired tremendous power and now behave as assholes not because they own the data, but because they own discovery.

 Since discovery overlaps with search, the underlying computer science trends in the opposite direction of blockchains.
 (If you want to make data searchable, you can't really pick a worse solution than a blockchain.)
 The path forward begins with the literature in distributed multidimensional indexing structures, like the skip graph.
 The research tapers off around 2009 — right when P2P hackers began to flee from classical consensus.
 I'm working on a solution.
 Are you?